 - Route: Logar Valley road end parking lot (930 m) – Slap Rinka – Okrešlj (1396 m) – Kamniško Sedlo / Kamniška koča na Kamniškem sedlu (1864 m) – Planjava (2392 m)

-- Where to Stay: Lenar Farm in Logar Valley
+- Where to Stay: Lenar Farm in Logar Valley.
+Look for accommodation in Logar Valley.

 How to Get to the Kamnik Saddle Trailhead